davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 and moored local boats.
 As always the cold shower felt amazing, almost as amazing as the cold beer and pizza at Refuge.
 Bonus we ran into Zensation, Aloha and Love (all boats we’d first met in American Samoa).

+image[CLAnchor_Kenutu, tonga_3, A view of Crazy Love at anchor from the beach.]